Skip to content

 Bitcoin crossed 100k in seven months

 Bitcoin crossed $100,000 for the first time in late 2024, less than seven months after the halving.
-The factors were unusually legible.
+The drivers were unusually legible.
 Reduced daily issuance hit a market with $68B+ in institutional inflows against improving macro conditions.

 The 2012 halving preceded an 11,000% gain.
 2016 produced ~2,850%.
 2020 yielded roughly 700%.
-Returns compressed as Bitcoin's market cap grew.
-The 2024 cycle, still delivering a $100,000 milestone, was exceptional in absolute terms even if percentage gains were smaller.
+Returns compress as the market cap grows.
+The 2024 cycle, with a $100,000 milestone, was huge in absolute terms even as percentage gains shrank.

 Where this cycle sits in the four phase map